awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    if you are using a customised version of these artefacts.
    * **ResourcePrefix:** (Default: S3F2) Resource prefix to apply to resource names when creating statically named resources.
+   * **RetainDynamoDBTables** (Default: true) Wheter to retain the DynamoDB tables upon Stack Update and Stack Deletion.

    When completed, click *Next*
 5. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.